All household waste (except what you put in your trash can) is disposed of through the septic system — unless you happen to be on a sewer system.

 - The soil surrounding your septic system

-The septic tank is a watertight box made of precast concrete, concrete blocks, or a reinforced fiberglass capsule.
-You can see one of the capsules in the lead photo.
+The septic tank itself is a watertight box made of precast concrete, concrete blocks, or a reinforced fiberglass capsule.
+You can see one of the capsules in the photo above.

-There are many kinds of leach systems.
-There are three main ways to carry off the overflow water from the septic tank.:
+There are many kinds of leach systems, and 3 main ways to carry off the overflow water from the septic tank:

-Leaching fields are a network of perforated pipes laid in a gravel-lined trench.
+- Leaching fields – a network of perforated pipes laid in a gravel-lined trench.
 Solids clogging the pipe perforations will cause the drainage to slow down and eventually stop.

-Drainage pits are precast or concrete block cylinders that have closed tops, open bottoms and holes in the sidewalls.
+- Drainage pits (dry wells or cesspools) – precast or concrete block cylinders that have closed tops, open bottoms, and holes in the sidewalls.

-What To Look For When Buying Cleaning Products If You Have A Septic System
+What To Look For When Buying Cleaning Products For Your Septic System

 - Harmful or fatal if swallowed